-Short URL: http://tnot.es/MP
+Short URL: https://tnot.es/MP

 The main Mariana Islands are Saipan, Tinian and Rota.